KhronosGroup/glTF-Asset-Generator/Documentation/Adding_Models.md

 This is done to speed up debugging.
 The creation of screenshots is a time intensive process and often the screenshots are not needed until the majority of debugging has been completed.

 ## Validate Models
-Models are automatically run through the [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator) every time the build is run.
-Errors and warnings are saved in a log in the [Output folder](../Output/ValidationResults.log).
-Models that are flagged in the manifest as not being valid will not be validated.
+Run using the `Validate Models` VS Code launch configuration in order to use the [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator) to validate the generated models.
+The results are saved under the Output folder in [_ValidatorResults folder](../Output/_ValidatorResults).
+New and modified models are expected to have been validated before being checked in.

 ## Properties
 Properties are attributes that can be set on a model.
 For example, Doublesided is a property and it can have a value of true or false.

 For each tested property that is set on a model, a [Property](../Source/Property.cs) object needs to be created.
 ```C#
 properties.Add(new Property(PropertyName.PROPERTYNAME, PROPERTYVALUE));
 ```